oban-bg/oban/guides/preparing_for_production.md

 tools built on `Oban.Telemetry`:

 * [Oban Web](https://getoban.pro)—an official Oban package, it's a view of jobs, queues, and metrics that you host directly within your application.
-Powered by Phoenix Live View and Oban Metrics, it is extremely lightweight and continuously updated.
+Powered by Phoenix LiveView and Oban Metrics, it is extremely lightweight and continuously updated.

 * [PromEx](https://hex.pm/packages/prom_ex)—Prometheus metrics and Grafana dashboards based on